TERPENE FAQ: WHAT ARE TERPENES, WHAT THEY DO, AND MORE

 The first year I participated in the Maryland Medical Cannabis Program, I was completely lost when it came to finding the correct strains to properly treat my conditions.
 The traditional way of thinking about “strains,” in terms of sativa and indica, is now considered outdated, as the majority of the strains on the market are bred to be hybrids.
 So, in order to find the products and strains that may be the most beneficial, it’s imperative we begin to understand the emerging science behind terpenes.

 This is where we begin to highlight the importance of terpenes in the overall user experience.
 What are “Terpenes?”
-Terpenes are the organic compounds typically secreted in the same glands that produce cannabinoids like THC and CBD, and allow each strain to possess its own unique flavors and scents.
+Terpenes are the organic compounds typically secreted in the same glands that produce cannabinoids such as THC and CBD, and allow each strain to possess its own unique flavors and scents.

 Dr. Ethan Russo, Director of Research and Development for the International Cannabis and Cannabinoids Institute (ICCI), has devoted his career to studying the science of medical cannabis and has been one of the leading researchers in documenting the importance of terpenes.
 Dr. Russo has found that terpenes work together with cannabinoids to achieve specific effects.